coxjonc/coxjonc.github.io/_posts/2020-05-03-fast-modexp-performance.markdown

          (remainder (* base (expmod base (- exp 1) m)) m))))
 {% endhighlight %}

+I won't go into detail about how this algorithm works, but you can read SICP section 1.2.6 for a more thorough explanation, and a motivation for why we want to do fast exponentiation in the first place.
+What we are concerned with here is not the correctness of this program, but its running time.

-Don't get too hung up on how the algorithm works - we're mostly interested in its running time.
-At each step of the recurrence, we split the input in half and do a constant time operation by calling `*` or `square`.
-Writing this all out as a recurrence relation we get:
+To keep things simple, let's assume our input value $n$ is a power of two.
+At each step of the recurrence, we split the input in half and do a constant time operation.
+Writing this out as a recurrence relation we get:

 $$
 T(n)= T(n/2) + O(1)
 $$

-This relation should look familiar - it's the same recurrence you get by recursively searching a binary tree, or any other operation that repeatedly halves its input.
-Like binary search, we have an overall time complexity of \\(log(n)\\).
+This relation should look familiar - it's the same recurrence you get by recursively searching a binary tree, or any other operation that repeatedly halves its input and does a constant-time operation on each step.
+Like binary search, we have an overall time complexity of $log(n)$.

-Now that we have a fast procedure, let's try slowing it way down.
+Now that we've defined our fast function, let's see how a small change slows it down.

 {% highlight scheme %}
 (define (slow-expmod base exp m)